ryanmphill/shodo-static-gen/README.md

 ### pip

-If using pip, after running `pip freeze > requirements.txt`, your `requirements.txt` should look similar to this:
+If using pip, after generating your `requirements.txt`, the file should look similar to this:

 ```py
 Jinja2==3.1.5